n8fr8/WindFarm/events/2015/WindFarm0-Harvard-2015.md

 ##INFORMATION

-- When: May 15 9am-5pm and March 16 10am-4pm
+- *When:* May 15 9am-5pm and March 16 10am-4pm
-- Location: Berkman Center for Internet & Society, Harvard University Law School, Cambridge, MA, USA*
+- *Where:* Berkman Center for Internet & Society, Harvard University Law School, Cambridge, MA, USA*
-- Organizer: Nathan Freitas, Berkman Fellow, Founder of the Guardian Project, and Tech Director at Rights Action Lab
+- *Organizer:* Nathan Freitas, Berkman Fellow, Founder of the Guardian Project, and Tech Director at Rights Action Lab
-- Who: Variety of participants working in non(post?)-Internet communication systems for applications ranging from humanitarian, health, human rights and general happiness
+- *Who:* Variety of participants working in non(post?)-Internet communication systems for applications ranging from humanitarian, health, human rights and general happiness

 * Remote participation can be supported by video conference or dial-in, but in person participation is preferred for obvious reasons!